-AMORTIZATION METHODS: We used the flat dollar amount method to allocate amortization cost by year.
-We used a closed 30 year amortization period for the initial UAAL.
-We used a closed 23 year amortization period for any residual UAAL.
+AMORTIZATION METHODS: We used a level percent, closed 30 year amortization period for the initial UAAL.
+We used a level percent, open 21 year amortization period for any residual UAAL.

 ECONOMIC ASSUMPTIONS:

 Economic assumptions are set under the guidance of Actuarial Standard of Practice 27 (ASOP 27).
 Among other things, ASOP 27 provides that economic assumptions should reflect a consistent underlying rate of general inflation.
 For that reason, we show our assumed long-term inflation rate below.